wp-plugins/gift-buddypress-addons/readme.txt

 == Screenshots ==

-1.screenshot-1 is basic GUI for send gifts where user will be able to view all gifts.
+1. Screen for send gifts where user will be able to view all gifts.
-2. screenshot-2 is wordpress admin side gift management screen.
+2. Wordpress admin side gift management screen.
+3. Screen for recieved gifts.

 == Changelog ==
 = 1.0 =